phyware/qnap_apps_customized/QuMagie/README.md

         }
 ```

-Feed free to download the updated app and use it.
+Feed free to download the updated app and use it, at the release page: https://github.com/phyware/qnap_apps_customized/releases/tag/QuMagie

 It would be good if you can complain this issue to QNAP too, so they understand it's a common issue and hope they will take action to fix it in the official build quickly.